Sepúlveda family of California: José Dolores Sepúlveda

 José Dolores Sepúlveda was born in 1793, to Juan José Sepúlveda and Tomasa Gutiérrez.
 Beginning in 1810, he began his life as a ranchero, having been granted permission to herd livestock on Rancho San Pedro.
 José Dolores Sepúlveda married María Ignacia Marcia Ávila in 1813 at Mission San Gabriel Arcángel.
 Beginning in 1810, he began to herd his livestock on Rancho San Pedro; this formed the basis for the Sepúlveda family's claim to the rancho.
 In 1824, he travelled to Monterey to plead his case before Governor Luis Antonio Argüello.
 On his voyage back to Los Angeles, he was killed at Mission La Purísima Concepción, during the Chumash Revolt of 1824.
 In 1834, ten years after his death, Governor José Figueroa made a ruling in the land claim for Rancho San Pedro, awarding José Dolores's sons, Juan Capistrano and José Loreto, the Rancho de los Palos Verdes.
 The José Dolores Sepúlveda Adobe in Torrance is a California Historical Landmark.

 Juan María Sepúlveda

 Juan María Sepúlveda was born in 1824 in Los Angeles, to Francisco Sepúlveda II and María Teodora Ramona Serrano.
 He served as the 2nd Los Angeles County Assessor, from 1857 to 1858.
 He was elected as a member of the Los Angeles Common Council, serving from 1853 to 1854.
 He was married to María de Jesus Alvarado, a member of the Pico family.
 He died in 1868 in Los Angeles.

 Juan Capistrano Sepúlveda

 Juan Capistrano Sepúlveda was born in 1814 in San Gabriel, to José Dolores Sepúlveda and María Ignacia Marcia Ávila.
 He served as a member of the Los Angeles County Board of Supervisors in 1854 for the 3rd district.
 He served as Vice-Alcalde of Los Angeles (vice-mayor) in 1845.
-He was granted Rancho de los Palos Verdes, in conjunction with his brother Juan Capistrano, by Governor Pío Pico in 1846.
+He was granted Rancho de los Palos Verdes, in conjunction with his brother José Loreto, by Governor Pío Pico in 1846.